kide-vm/kide/lib/slot_machine/README.md

 # SlotMachine

-This layer sits between the language layer (vool) and the risc machine layer.
+This layer sits between the language layer (sol) and the risc machine layer.
-It is meant to make the transition (between vool and risc) easier to understand.
+It is meant to make the transition (between sol and risc) easier to understand.

 Previous efforts were doing the transition without an intermediate layer.
 But while this was possible, it was more difficult than need be, and so we go to the old saying